 SEED SAVING TIPS FROM THE LCOPL

-At this point the vegetable is no longer edible, so let the flowers go, watch for them to fall off, watch seed capsule growth, then harvest the seeds.
+- When you don’t use the plant, it will grow and flowers will form at the top.
+These flowers need to pollinate in order to form seeds.
+At this point the vegetable is no longer edible, so let the flowers go, watch for them to fall off, observe seed capsule growth, and then harvest the seeds.